owulveryck/owulveryck.github.io/content/post/2023-03-02-wardleytogo.md

 The design of the SDK is:

 - a central package that acts as an intermediate representation of what a map is. (in a glimpse, it is a directed graph in which the nodes are components that are able to give their position in an euclidean canvas )
-- a set of componnets that implements the intermediate representation and that are able to represent themselves in SVG (for example, I have Wardley Component and Team Topologies components)
+- a set of components that implements the intermediate representation and that are able to represent themselves in SVG (for example, I have Wardley Component and Team Topologies components)
-- parsers to high level languages that transpile the representation into the intermediate representation.
+- parsers to high-level languages that transpile the representation into the intermediate representation.

 As a kickstart, I implemented a parser to the `owm` language.

-So I can build my map with `onlinewardleymaps`, extract the source code (the `owm` representation) and build a tool with the SDK to transpile `owm` into the intermediate representation, and render it into SVG.
+So I can build my map with `onlinewardleymaps`, extract the source code (the `owm` representation) and build a tool with the SDK to transpile `owm` into the intermediate representation and render it into SVG.

 ## A high level language to express map "as data"